RWNowak/GPUStore/README.md

 The main functionalities are:

-1. Managing GPU's from a database in SSMS
+1. Adding, editing and deleting GPU's and their associated images.
-2. Browsing and searching for GPU's from the Home view.
+3. Browsing and searching for GPU's from the Home view.